-This is a basic course in drawing, painting, and sculpture and will introduce the novice artist to the varied forms of self expression which are available to him and will aid him in controlling the tools at his disposal.
+This is a basic course in drawing, painting, and sculpture and will introduce the novice artist to the varied forms of self expression and will aid in controlling the tools which are available.
 There will be studio experience with a variety of art media.
 Emphasis will be placed on line, color, texture, form, and space.
 An analysis and critique of the student's studio work will be made.